Raising children is not rocket science; all it needs is patience, love, compassion, and understanding.

 Kids run around their homes the entire day doing all sorts of things.
 You can’t expect them to fall asleep as soon as you switch off the lights.
 What you can do is help them calm down and engage in more peaceful activities a few hours before bedtime.

-Your aim is to create a safe and tranquil environment.
+You aim to create a safe and tranquil environment.
 You could develop a nighttime ritual such as having dinner, taking a warm shower, telling stories, turning off the lights, and tuck-in.

 3. Help your kids develop a biological clock